manwar/python-guide/python-object-oriented-programming.md

 ## Abstract Class
 ***

-Suppose we have the following class definition
+Suppose we have the following class definition.

     class GraphicalShape:
         def __init__(self):